nafisrahman/twitter-graph/README.md

 # Twitter Contribution Graph

-Twitter contribution graph displays your twitter history the same way GitHub does by using your username.
+Twitter contribution graph displays all your twitter history the same way GitHub does by using your username.

 Props to @sallar and @ptmt.

+**Disclaimer:** This graph only uses recent 200 tweets because Twitter API only allows 200 tweets max per call.

 Demo: